makov44/infrastructure-hw/README.md

 4. Open the URL provided at the end of the deployment in your web browser to view the "Hello world" broadcasts.

+## Redis Pub/Sub Limitations

+While Redis pub/sub is a powerful and simple messaging solution, it's important to be aware of its limitations:

+1. **At-most-once delivery**: Redis pub/sub provides at-most-once message delivery.
+If a subscriber is disconnected, it will miss any messages published while it was offline.

+2. **No persistence**: Messages are not stored.
+If there are no subscribers when a message is published, that message is lost.

+3. **No acknowledgment**: There's no built-in acknowledgment mechanism.
+Publishers don't know if subscribers received the message.

+4. **Scalability concerns**: As the number of subscribers grows, message delivery time can increase.

+5. **No automatic recovery**: If a subscriber crashes, it won't automatically resubscribe when it comes back online.

+6. **No message queuing**: Unlike a message queue, pub/sub doesn't store messages for later delivery.

+For this simple "Hello World" application, these limitations are generally not a concern.
+However, for more complex applications or production environments, you might need to consider more robust messaging solutions or implement additional patterns on top of Redis pub/sub.

 ## Troubleshooting